KAY-imaging/OA-pipeline/README.md

 >6.
 Saving
   6.1.
 Paste the following code into Avizo console

-The first part of this pipeline is then complete with clearing of the project view window in Avizo and prepare it for the next step:
+The first part of this workflow is then complete with clearing of the project view window in Avizo and prepare it for the next step:

 >7.
 Clear 'Project view' in Avizo
   7.1.
 Clear and restart the Python console